SIMO Linear Guide Manufacturing Process Overview

 • What does SIMO stand for?
 Simultaneous Integral Milling Operation

-• What are the advantages?
+• What are the advantages of SIMO manufacturing?
 The SIMO process has been shown to hold tolerances of ± 0.001"/0.025mm throughout the length of the rail.
 This provides engineers with an extremely accurate length product and ensures quick installation and alignment.

-• What are the costs?
+• What are the costs of SIMO?
 SIMO enabled rails offer repeatable linear motion at affordable prices.
 The one-minute video above shows how machined precision is available at extrusion prices because of the patented SIMO process.

 Swaging process